-The sort of community and city involvement that rescued the park was exceptional and it gave it a lease on life, but the lease will eventually run out again.
-Volunteer, crisis-management cannot become an expected routine.
-A diverse habitat installed in a small-scale park needs committed, professional oversight and support for the long term.
-For now, the granddaughter of Nora Svensson and I are once again fighting a losing battle to stay ahead of invaders but the effects of age has now intervened.
+The sort of community and city involvement that rescued the park was exceptional and it gave it a lease on life.
+But the lease will eventually run out again and volunteer, crisis-management cannot become an expected routine.
+A diverse habitat installed in a small-scale park needs-on, hands-on professional oversight and support for the long term.
+For now, the granddaughter of Nora Svensson and I are once again fighting a losing battle to stay ahead of invaders.

-My correspondence with John Riley, Michigan Department of Environment, Great Lakes, and Energy (EGLE) confirmed their familiarity with the habitat restoration of the park and their understanding that the Muskegon Conservation District (MCD) would take the lead to support the city to carry out the ongoing maintenance of the habitat restoration that they coordinated.
-This was also the response plainly stated by MCD in 2010 to that specific question by the Svensson family during the familiarization tour.
-So far, support has been limited to the MCD making "house calls" in response to requests by the city using amateur oversight, with the city shouldering expenses.
+My correspondence with the Michigan Department of Environment, Great Lakes, and Energy (EGLE) confirmed their familiarity with the habitat restoration of the park and their understanding that the Muskegon Conservation District (MCD) would take the lead to to carry out the ongoing maintenance of the restored areas that they coordinated.
+This was a point plainly stated in 2010 during the project familiarization tour for the Svensson family.
+So far, support has been limited to the MCD making "house calls" in response to specific requests by the city using amateur oversight, with the city shouldering expenses.
 This is clearly not the approach those involved in the habitat restoration of the park anticipated.
-No fund, trust or grant, specific to MCD recognizing a permanent commitment to the habitat restoration of Svensson Park has come to light.
-Simply turning the responsibility over to transitional volunteers without professional oversight is not the answer.
+No permanent fund, trust or grant, specific to recognizing a permanent commitment to site management of the restored areas of Svensson Park, has come to light.
+I don't believe the habitat restoration was ever intended to be a fleeting demonstration.
+It should remain "restored" as long as a demonstration of habitat restoration is considered a benefit.